Former NAACP VP Le'Taxione asks for assault trial to be moved out of Spokane County

 "That was for his own protection," Duncan said in an interview.

-Craig Meidl told The Spokesman-Review that both he and Tracie Meidl went to Duncan's house to talk about the process of reporting a domestic violence incident.
+Craig Meidl told The Spokesman-Review that both he and Tracie Meidl knew about Duncan's call.

 Anyone in that situation is "understandably scared, worried, nervous," Meidl said.
 Since Duncan and the Meidls have a relationship, Duncan called, hoping to make the reporting process less difficult for the victim, Meidl said of his recollection of the incident.

-Note: Editor's note: This story has been updated to clarify the Meidl's involvement in the situation.